ShivaMahaur1/Notezy/README.md

 - Preparing for exams quickly
 - Testing their knowledge effectively

-**Notezy** solves this by combining summarization and quiz generation into one powerful tool, helping you:
+**StudyAi** solves this by combining summarization and quiz generation into one powerful tool, helping you:
 - Save time
 - Improve retention
 - Study smarter, not harder